ResourcesOffer Negotiation

 Universal principles

-These principles work whether you're negotiating $50K or $500K, in tech or teaching.
+These principles work whether you're negotiating $50K or $500K.
 Master these first.

 1. Never share your current salary